icebob/moleculer-java-site/src/moleculer-web.md

 });
 ```

-The `getInternalObject` function can be used to access the actual `HttpServletRequest`,
+The "getInternalObject" function can be used to access the actual `HttpServletRequest`,
 `HttpServletResponse` or Netty's `ChannelHandlerContext` object:

 ```java